pirent/README/README.md

 # Phuc's README
+A Manual for How to Understand My Manager

 ## Motivation
 This documents serves as an introduction about me and my management style.
 I will also share my personalities applied at workplace, what I value, and what I expect from my teammates when working with me.
 This will help you understand me better since I've just started my journey as a manager recently. 😉